-- Auto = The camera automatically senses the change from night to day or from day to night and sets the position of the camera's IR-cut filter accordingly. - Night = Move the IR-cut filter to the night position (filter is not in front of the sensor) and keep it there. - Day = Move the IR-cut filter to the day position (filter is in front of the sensor) and keep it there. - Input Controlled = The position of the IR-cut filter will be controlled by the state of a camera I/O port.
+- Auto = The camera automatically senses the change from night to day or from day to night and sets the position of the camera's IR-cut filter accordingly. - Night = Move the IR-cut filter to the night position (filter is not in front of the sensor) and keep it there.
+Available on cameras with external IR-cut filter. - Day = Move the IR-cut filter to the day position (filter is in front of the sensor) and keep it there.
+Available on cameras with external IR-cut filter. - Input Controlled = The position of the IR-cut filter will be controlled by the state of a camera I/O port.
+Available on cameras with external IR-cut filter.

 For the input controlled mode to work correctly, the Direction parameter must be set to "Input" on the I/O port you want to use to control the filter position, and the Function parameter for that port must be set to "IR Switch".
-See Section 3.9 on page 59 for more information about setting the camera's I/O port parameters.
+See Section 3.9 on page 58 for more information about setting the camera's I/O port parameters.